Conditions on the monodromy for a surface group extension to be CAT(0): Introduction:

 \textbf{Acknowledgment:} I would like to thank my advisor, Daniel Groves, for introducing me to the subject and answering my questions.
 This paper would not have been written without his help.
 I would like to thank my coadvisor, Anatoly Libgober, for constant support and warm encouragement.
-I also wish to thank Claudio Llosa Isenrich and Pierre Py for helpful comments.\\
+I also wish to thank Claudio Llosa Isenrich and Pierre Py for helpful comments.
+I am also grateful to the referee(s) for many helpful comments which improved the paper.\\

 {